Vision Institute

-Built in the heart of the Quinze-Vingts National Eye Hospital in Paris, France, the Vision Institute (French: Institut de la Vision) is one of the most important research centers (Inserm / UPMC / CNRS) in Europe on eye diseases.
+The Vision Institute (French: Institut de la Vision) is a research center in the Quinze-Vingts National Eye Hospital in Paris, France.
+It is one of several such centers (Inserm / UPMC / CNRS) in Europe on eye diseases.

 The Institute's goal is to discover, develop and test treatments and technological innovations in the area ophthalmology and to improve the autonomy and the quality of life of patients.